author: Matthijs Cornelissen

 One can illustrate the difference between integrality and reductionism with very simple things.
 If a car, for example, is made out of parts, the construction of the car seems to be a completely technical matter, it entirely happens by physical processes.
 The parts are put together through processes that you can fully understand physically, whether they are executed by machines or by men.
 So it appears that you can explain a car completely in terms of physical parts and physical processes.
 But after you’ve done that, and you’ve convinced yourself that the physical reality is a causally closed system, you find that somewhere there is something seriously amiss.
 Because most of these parts would never have existed if the concept of the car had not been there first.
 You cannot have a steering wheel if you don’t have the concept of a car, you cannot have a brake if you don’t have a car — even the parts that have an existence independent of the car, like the lights, have changed beyond recognition when incorporated in this particular whole.
 So obviously this physical, reductionist explanation from down up is somewhere incomplete.
 There remains something that can only be explained from the top down.
 The secret is that if you look at reality only in physical terms, you will never find what it is in the whole that goes beyond the sum of the parts, because that little extra ingredient is not physical.
 The mysterious extra that is there in a car besides the parts, is the concept of the car, the design of the whole and this design is not a physical thing; it is something "supra-physical", which we, with our human mind, can best understand as an idea, which as such is not part of a world of "physical things", but of a world of ideas or "mental things".
 And these two worlds are not the same, they follow fundamentally different laws.

 Integrality always involves a higher order reality that encompasses, enriches, and combines things from a lower level of reality.
 In mathematics, when one integrates a two-dimensional circle, one arrives at a three-dimensional sphere of which the circle is a section.
 In the realm of technology, a car, for example, is a higher order unity than the parts that it contains.
 It does not only combine independent, pre-existing parts, but it influences the exact form and structure of each part according to the specific place and function that part will have in the whole.
 In other words, to quite an extent, it is the whole that makes the part what it is.
 And so, to appreciate why each part is the way it is, what its special qualities, form and structure are and should be, you need to know the whole to which it belongs.
-The whole enriches and deepens the meaning and the quality of the parts.
+And this goes much further than one might realise at the beginning.
+To understand the details of say the steering wheel or the lights you need to understand the human body and human psychology.
+To understand the materials that are used, the economy will need to be taken into account, and for the lights the legal structures in the different countries where it will be sold.
+In fact, to fully understand anything, you need to understand everything.
+And if you tie the whole and the parts together in the right manner, you'll find that understanding the whole enriches and deepens your understanding of the parts.
 In this respect it is the opposite from amalgamation.
 In amalgamation different things are also put together, but the end product is a more or less homogeneous mass in which the parts lose most if not all of their original qualities and identities.

 When one applies this to psychology, one realises that when one looks for a comprehensive, philosophical framework for psychology one needs an integrality that is absolute: it needs to encompass absolutely every aspect of human existence and this can only be done if one integrates all these aspects into something that is beyond absolutely everything, in other words, the One without a second.
 If one wants to find a truly integral view of reality, one needs a world view that is not just a combination, let alone an amalgamation of a hundred similar or dissimilar scientific and spiritual approaches.
 One needs something that first of all rises above all of them, something that is capable of holding them all up within a comprehensive, higher order vision, and second, something that clarifies the entire ladder from the top to the bottom and back.
 The foundations for such a higher order view can be found, according to Sri Aurobindo, in what he calls the "original Vedanta", the most ancient Vedic view of reality which transcends and encompasses the many different, and often contradictory spiritual and materialist conceptualisations of reality that developed afterwards.